Case Study Analyses of Royal Roads Student Research

 Phase 1.
 The project began with a classification of completed Royal Roads project abstracts to determine whether there was an intention to create change and documentation of the steps to achieve it.
 Full documents of abstracts determined to have an explicit or implicit impact pathway were reviewed and scored using the Transdisciplinary Research Quality Assessment Framework developed in “Defining and Assessing Research in a Transdisciplinary Context“.

-Phase 2.
+Phase 2 (in progress).
 We will begin by purposively selecting promising completed projects based on the likelihood that they have achieved outcomes.
 We will then document the Theory of Change in collaboration with graduates, identify data needs and sources to test the Theory of Change, conduct document reviews, interviews and/or focus group meetings to collect data to support or challenge key steps in the Theory of Change to learn about other changes and mechanisms.

 Phase 1.
 A series of actionable items were channeled through the Interdisciplinary Studies Research Committee to inform RRU’s Learning Teaching and research Model.